 The most common, easy remedies I know of are garlic, black tea rinses, and coffee rinses.
 I have been taking garlic supplements consistently for the last year and a half but I apparently need to up the ante.
 Same goes for black tea rinses - I have done them as well and found them beneficial but I would like to see the effects of applying garlic directly to my scalp (I am concerned about my hair smelling like garlic though).

-I don't feel like purchasing garlic oil so I'm going to soak garlic gloves in extra virgin olive oil for the next week and a half, and apply the oil to my scalp on my next wash day.
+I don't feel like purchasing garlic oil so I'm going to soak garlic cloves in extra virgin olive oil for the next week and a half, and apply the oil to my scalp on my next wash day.
 I'll leave it in for a couple hours, then wash as normal.
 Hopefully, this does the trick.

 I poked around online on the benefits of garlic for hair and found this article, [source]: